Coyotes and Their No Good Very Bad Reputations

 Wolves are feeling the pressure too.
 As this Oregon newspaper reports, Wildlife Services is targeting more wolves by shooting from helicopter or poisoning dens of pups.

-Posted on September 7, 2010, in Fauna, Sustainability and tagged biologist, canid, canidae, carnivore, conservation, coydog, coyote, coyotes, extermination, fox, god's dog, humane society, kill, lethal control, livestock, nature, predator, predator control, predator friendly farm, ranchers, sheep, social structure, song dog, trickster, wildlife, wildlife services, wolf.
+Posted on September 7, 2010, in Connected Living, Fauna and tagged biologist, canid, canidae, carnivore, conservation, coydog, coyote, coyotes, extermination, fox, god's dog, humane society, kill, lethal control, livestock, nature, predator, predator control, predator friendly farm, ranchers, sheep, social structure, song dog, trickster, wildlife, wildlife services, wolf.
 Bookmark the permalink.
 20 Comments.